Dog daycare & Dog Grooming

 1. All dogs must be healthy, and free of any infectious diseases or fleas when attending the premises.
 Any animals known or suspected to be suffering from an infectious disease or parasites will not be admitted in our care and will be referred to their veterinarian.

 2. Worming prevention and vaccination of all dogs against distemper, hepatitis, parvovirus and canine cough is compulsory.
 A current vaccination certificate will be required to be produced before admission.

-3. Owners must sign an agreement authorising provision of treatment (at the discretion of management) by a veterinarian nominated by us relating to any signs of illness presented.
+3. By engaging in our services, all owners agree to authorise provision of treatment (at the discretion of our management) by a veterinarian nominated by us relating to any signs of illness presented.
 Any dog suspected of an infectious disease, will be isolated until they have received veterinary attention.

 On hot days over 32C and in extreme rainy conditions, walks may be postponed or adjusted in length to accommodate the conditions.
 We will discuss specific conditions relating to your dog if it is of a brachiocephalic breed.

 There may be certain circumstances when treatment might not be suitable for your dog.
 In certain conditions conducting treatments may have a negative effect on the dog’s specific condition, overall health or wellbeing.
 These factors are called contraindications.

 There are two types of contraindication which may be present.
 A general contraindication refers to a circumstance in which treatment cannot be performed at all.